 a.
 You shall:

 - Comply with any requirements or restrictions imposed on usage of the photos by their respective owners.
 Remember, Flickr doesn't own the images - Flickr users do.
 Although the Flickr APIs can be used to provide you with access to Flickr user photos, neither Flickr's provision of the Flickr APIs to you nor your use of the Flickr APIs override the photo owners' requirements and restrictions, which may include "all rights reserved" notices (attached to each photo by default when uploaded to Flickr), Creative Commons licenses or other terms and conditions that may be agreed upon between you and the owners.
 In ALL cases, you are solely responsible for making use of Flickr photos in compliance with the photo owners' requirements or restrictions.
-If you use Flickr photos for a commercial purpose, the photos must be marked with a Creative Commons license that allows for such use, unless otherwise agreed upon between you and the owner.
+If you use Flickr photos for a commercial purpose, the photos must be marked with a Creative Commons license that allows for such use, and also comply with the requirements for each license, unless otherwise agreed upon between you and the owner.
 You can read more about this here: www.creativecommons.org or www.flickr.com/creativecommons.

 - Comply with any other terms and conditions a user has attached to his or her photo.
 For example, if a user marks a photo as "private" after using your service, your application must reflect those changes as soon as reasonably possible.
 If your application has any cached copies of photos that have become "private," you must remove as soon as reasonably possible.